About the Library

 Prints and Drawings

 HISTORY: In the early 1990s, as a result of producing a series of book arts programs and exhibitions, the Mercantile Library created a reference collection of rare and historic marbled papers, one of the very few such collections in American libraries.
 The collection was developed by partial donation and subsequent study of bound volumes in the stacks of the Mercantile Library by noted paper marbler, Curtis Finley, a St. Louis book arts historian.
+In 2018 this collection received an addendum of materials from Clark-Graves Antiques, many of which were handmade and pressed in Italy.

 SCOPE: The collection covers all historic styles of paper marbling, particularly those most often associated with binding history.
 Modern papers and historic marbled sheets and boards are included as examples.